capejs/capejs/content/tutorials/capejs_primer/20_reordering1.md

 I rewrote 2 points.
 I rewrote `forEach(task =>` to `forEach((task, index) =>` on the third line, and `this.renderButtons(m, task);` to `this.renderButtons(m, task, index);` on the sixth line.

 <div class="note">
-When the parameter of arrow function of ECMAScript6 is 1, it can abbreviate the quote (`()`) but if it 0 or many, it should be surrounded by quote.
+When the arrow function of ECMAScript6 takes only one argument, we can omit the parentheses (<code>()</code>) around the argument but if it takes zero, two or more arguments, we must surround them with parentheses.
 </div>

-Then, rewrite the method `renderbuttons()`.
+Then, rewrite the method `renderButtons()`.

 ```javascript
   renderButtons(m, task, index) {